 The above-mentioned encoder-decoder architectures are mainly applied to implement the information fusion for the low-level EIs of UAVs.
 Furthermore, in order to achieve the hierarchical risk assessment for the entire complicated UAVs, we apply the theory of fuzzy comprehensive evaluation and its necessary background is described briefly as follows.

-As the effective means to address the problems with uncertain and fuzzy boundaries, the FCE method obtains the wide applicability, especially in the field of risk assessment.
+As the effective means to address the problems with uncertain and fuzzy boundaries, the FCE method obtains wide applicability, especially in the field of risk assessment.
 Generally, the FCE method contains the following steps.

 First, establish the multi-level EI system and the grading levels for the evaluated objects.
 To facilitate understanding, we take the simplest form, the single-level EI system containing EIs , as the example.
 For each index , it can be divided into grading levels (e.g., health, sub-health, danger, and failure).